 - Recreation: Wine aficionados and novices will enjoy the abundance of wineries, over 160 within a 60-mile radius of Kennewick, WA!
 Sports fans enjoy the local WHL hockey team matches and the Tri-Cities Fever, an Indoor Football League team.
 Other events at the Toyota Center include concerts by famous musicians, symphony performances, theatrical presentations and trade shows.
 There is annual hydroplane racing on the Columbia River.

 - Outdoors: With an average of over 300 days of sunshine and mild winters, Kennewick, WA, is a great place to get out and about.
 There are various golf courses to choose from.
 Proximity to the Columbia, Yakima and Snake Rivers means a plethora of water activities.
 Just a short drive to the west are some of the richest and most beautiful forests of the Pacific Northwest, awesome for hiking and camping.

-Links for Information on Moving to Kennewick, WAThe ABF service center for Kennewick, WA is located in Portland, OR.
+Links for Information on Moving to Kennewick, WAThe service center for Kennewick, WA is located in Portland, OR.

 City information website

 Tri-Cities Visitor & Convention Bureau